Mark Warner: 2001

-In 2001 Warner campaigned for governor as a moderate Democrat after years of slowly building up a power base in rural Virginia, particularly Southwest Virginia.
+In 2001, Warner campaigned for governor as a moderate Democrat after years of slowly building up a power base in rural Virginia, particularly Southwest Virginia.
 His opponents were Republican Mark Earley, the state's attorney general, and the Libertarian candidate William B. Redpath.
 Warner won with 52.16 percent of the votes, 96,943 votes ahead of the next opponent.
 Warner had a significant funding advantage, spending $20 million compared with Earley's $10 million.

 Tenure

-After he was elected in 2002, Warner drew upon a $900 million "rainy day fund" left by his predecessor, James S. Gilmore, III.
-Warner campaigned in favor of two regional sales tax increases (Northern Virginia and Hampton Roads) to fund transportation.
+After he was elected in 2002, Warner drew upon a $900 million "rainy day fund" left by his predecessor, Jim Gilmore.
+Warner campaigned in favor of two regional sales tax increases, especially in Northern Virginia and Hampton Roads, to fund transportation.
 Virginians rejected both regional referendums to raise the sales tax.

 In 2004, Warner worked with Democratic and moderate Republican legislators and the business community to reform the tax code, lowering food and some income taxes while increasing the sales and cigarette taxes.
 His tax package effected a net tax increase of approximately $1.5 billion annually.
 Warner credited the additional revenues with saving the state's AAA bond rating, held at the time by only five other states, and allowing the single largest investment in K-12 education in Virginia history.
 Warner also entered into an agreement with Democrats and moderate Republicans in the Virginia Senate to cap state car tax reimbursements to local governments.

 During his tenure as governor, Warner influenced the world of college athletics.
 "Warner used his power as Virginia's governor in 2003 to pressure the Atlantic Coast Conference into revoking an invitation it had already extended to Syracuse University.
 Warner wanted the conference, which already included the University of Virginia, to add Virginia Tech instead — and he got his way."

 Warner's popularity may have helped Democrats gain seats in the Virginia House of Delegates in 2003 and again in 2005, reducing the majorities built up by Republicans in the 1990s.
-Warner chaired the National Governors Association in 2004-05 and led a national high school reform movement.
+Warner chaired the National Governors Association in 2004-2005 and led a national high school reform movement.
 He chaired the Southern Governors' Association and was a member of the Democratic Governors Association.
 In January 2005, a two-year study, the Government Performance Project, in conjunction with Governing magazine and the Pew Charitable Trust graded each state in four management categories: money, people, infrastructure and information.
 Virginia and Utah received the highest ratings average with both states receiving an A− rating overall, prompting Warner to dub Virginia "the best managed state in the nation."